open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 com.openexchange.mail.authenticity.trusted.image.2 = http://abc.foobar.com/imgs/some-other-icon.png
 ```

 In the above example the single tenant is configured in a way that considers as trusted senders all addresses that can be matched with the `config` property, i.e. `support@*.foobar.com`, `support@*.foobar.de` and `support@*.foobar.org`.
 There are also a few images configured, i.e. the `fallbackImage`, the `image.1` and the `image.2`.
 An e-mail will be marked as trusted if the address of the sender is matched with any of the configured trusted e-mail addresses.
-The (optional) numerical suffix of each configured address maps to its coresponding `image.xx` property, meaning that if an e-mail is coming from `support@*.foobar.de` then the client will show the image that is configured under `image.1`, if the e-mail is coming from `support@*.foobar.org` then it will show the image that is configured under `image.2` and if there is no numerical suffix, then the `fallbackImage` will be used.
+The (optional) numerical suffix of each configured address maps to its corresponding `image.xx` property, meaning that if an e-mail is coming from `support@*.foobar.de` then the client will show the image that is configured under `image.1`, if the e-mail is coming from `support@*.foobar.org` then it will show the image that is configured under `image.2` and if there is no numerical suffix, then the `fallbackImage` will be used.

 #### Multi-Tenant Example Configuration
 ```properties